 So what in the world prompted our decision to live in a school bus?
-Simple, we love to travel - but we also love that 10 year old miniature dachshund you see to your left.
-That’s Cake.
+Simple, we love to travel, but we also love our 11 year old miniature dachshund, Cake.
 Also known as Sugarbear, Shugs, Shoogies, Shugnight Shyamalan, Shugnasty, Shugs & Spice… you get the point, we really like giving our dog nicknames.
 We reserve her actual name, Cupcake, for times when she poops in the house which is basically every morning in winter, but I digress.
 After spending 3 weeks away from her, traveling through Europe, Kyle and I arrived home determined to make a life for ourselves that fed our deep travel addiction but allowed us to do it with Cake in tow.
 Our plan is really NOT to have a plan, but we hope to make it to Canada, Mexico, South America, and through the States of course.

 t h e c o n v e r s i o n